oVirt/ovirt-site/source/release/4.2.0/index.html.md

 #### oVirt Engine Dashboard

- - [BZ 1420039](https://bugzilla.redhat.com/1420039) <b>[RFE] Create a Refresh button on Dashboard in Manager UI</b><br>
+ - [BZ 1420039](https://bugzilla.redhat.com/1420039) <b>[RFE] Create a Refresh button on Dashboard in Manager UI</b><br>Feature: Add a manual refresh button to the dashboard UI to update the display with currently available system summary information.

 #### ovirt-engine-dwh

- - [BZ 1459134](https://bugzilla.redhat.com/1459134) <b>[RFE] Rebase engine-setup on PostgreSQL >= 9.5</b><br>Feature: <br><br>The engine now requires PostgreSQL 9.5 or later.<br><br>engine-setup can help upgrade an existing database to Software Collections PostgreSQL 9.5, as well as use that version for new setups.<br><br>Reason: <br><br>Better performance and new features (to be partially used as described in other bugzilla bugs).<br><br>Result: <br><br>The engine in 4.2 is faster and more efficient.
+ - [BZ 1459134](https://bugzilla.redhat.com/1459134) <b>[RFE] Rebase engine-setup on PostgreSQL >= 9.5</b><br>With this release, the engine now requires PostgreSQL 9.5 or later, which provides new features and better performance.
+The engine-setup tool can help upgrade an existing database to Software Collections PostgreSQL 9.5, as well as use that version for new setups.
  - [BZ 1409766](https://bugzilla.redhat.com/1409766) <b>[RFE]  Provide a tool to execute vacuum full on DWH database</b><br>This release adds a maintenance tool to run vacuum actions on the DWH database or specific tables. <br><br>The tool optimizes table stats and compacts the tables, resulting in less disk space usage.
 This allows for more efficient maintenance, and the updated table stats allow for better query planning.<br><br>Also provided is an engine-setup dialog that offers to perform vacuum during upgrades.
 This can be automated by the answer file.

 #### oVirt Hosted Engine HA

  - [BZ 1498327](https://bugzilla.redhat.com/1498327) <b>HE host on EngineStarting -> EngineMaybeAway -> EngineDown cycle</b><br>Feature: Added caching of OVF storage location. <br><br>Reason: As OVF storage location raraely changes, we do not need to search for it on every monitoring loop iteration.
 Instead it can be saved and reused and expired only in case of error.<br><br>Result: Monitoring loop execution time decreased significantly
- - [BZ 1149579](https://bugzilla.redhat.com/1149579) <b>[RFE][hosted-engine-setup] [iSCSI support] allow selecting more than one iSCSI target</b><br>Connect all the portals of an iSCSI portal group to enable<br>iSCSI multipath.<br>To be as backward compatibile as possible and avoid<br>requiring changes in host-deploy, it saves the<br>multiple IP and port values as string composed<br>by multiple comma separated values with the<br>same key used by previous version.<br>It assumes that the login is the same for all<br>the portals.
+ - [BZ 1149579](https://bugzilla.redhat.com/1149579) <b>[RFE][hosted-engine-setup] [iSCSI support] allow selecting more than one iSCSI target</b><br>You can connect to more than one iSCSI target if you connect all the portals of an iSCSI portal group to enable multipathing before running the self-hosted engine deployment script.
+To be as backwards-compatible as possible and to avoid requiring changes in the deployment script, it saves the multiple IP and port values as a string composed of multiple comma-separated values with the same key used by the previous version.
+It assumes that the login is the same for all the portals.

 #### oVirt Engine Metrics

+ - [BZ 1508481](https://bugzilla.redhat.com/1508481) <b>[RFE] Add supervdsm to the collectd processes plugin</b><br>
+ - [BZ 1508484](https://bugzilla.redhat.com/1508484) <b>[RFE] Add ovirt-engine-dwhd to the collectd processes plugin</b><br>
  - [BZ 1471833](https://bugzilla.redhat.com/1471833) <b>[RFE]  Allow passing extra ansible opts to oVirt Metrics shell script</b><br>Feature: <br>Allow extra ansible opts that are optional when running ansible-playbook directly.<br><br>Reason: <br>This adds additional options when configuring oVirt metrics.<br> <br>Result: <br>Can now add ansible parameter when using configure_ovirt_machines_for_metrics.sh
  - [BZ 1446480](https://bugzilla.redhat.com/1446480) <b>[RFE]  add "Uptime" Column to oVirt Metrics Store</b><br>Feature: <br>This patch loads the uptime collectd plugin that reports the system uptime.<br><br>Reason: <br><br>Result:

 #### oVirt Hosted Engine Setup

- - [BZ 1149579](https://bugzilla.redhat.com/1149579) <b>[RFE][hosted-engine-setup] [iSCSI support] allow selecting more than one iSCSI target</b><br>Connect all the portals of an iSCSI portal group to enable<br>iSCSI multipath.<br>To be as backward compatibile as possible and avoid<br>requiring changes in host-deploy, it saves the<br>multiple IP and port values as string composed<br>by multiple comma separated values with the<br>same key used by previous version.<br>It assumes that the login is the same for all<br>the portals.
+ - [BZ 1149579](https://bugzilla.redhat.com/1149579) <b>[RFE][hosted-engine-setup] [iSCSI support] allow selecting more than one iSCSI target</b><br>You can connect to more than one iSCSI target if you connect all the portals of an iSCSI portal group to enable multipathing before running the self-hosted engine deployment script.
+To be as backwards-compatible as possible and to avoid requiring changes in the deployment script, it saves the multiple IP and port values as a string composed of multiple comma-separated values with the same key used by the previous version.
+It assumes that the login is the same for all the portals.
  - [BZ 1461251](https://bugzilla.redhat.com/1461251) <b>[bug] hosted-engine yum repo required, but rpm-based install optional</b><br>Feature: <br>Provide path to Appliance OVF<br><br>Reason: <br>This feature is supported according to RedHat customer portal, but dropped in the past for some reason<br><br>Result: <br>User can provide path to appliance OVA instead of installing appliance RPM
- - [BZ 1429537](https://bugzilla.redhat.com/1429537) <b>[RFE] Rebase on gluster-3.12</b><br>oVirt Hosted Engine now requires GlusterFS 3.10 instead of 3.8.
+ - [BZ 1429537](https://bugzilla.redhat.com/1429537) <b>[RFE] Rebase on gluster-3.12</b><br>Self-hosted engines now require GlusterFS 3.10 instead of 3.8.
- - [BZ 1304650](https://bugzilla.redhat.com/1304650) <b>[RFE] - he-setup should wait for all services and the Engine VM to come up successful at the end of the setup</b><br>Feature: Wait for engine vm to power up at the end of Hosted Engine deployment  <br><br>Reason: when the deployment has finished, the user must be able to connect to the engine, and not wait for the vm to power up.
+ - [BZ 1304650](https://bugzilla.redhat.com/1304650) <b>[RFE] - he-setup should wait for all services and the Engine VM to come up successful at the end of the setup</b><br>With this release, the self-hosted engine deployment script waits for the Manager VM to power up before reporting that the deployment is complete.
+Now when the deployment is finished, you can connect to the Manager right away instead of waiting for the VM to power up.
  - [BZ 1233127](https://bugzilla.redhat.com/1233127) <b>[RFE] Warn when bad bond modes are used for the bond which is used for the initial VM network</b><br>

 #### oVirt Log Collector

- - [BZ 870884](https://bugzilla.redhat.com/870884) <b>[RFE] [Hitachi 3.1 FEAT][TRACKER] Log Collector: Getting hardware information from RHEL host using IPMI</b><br>ovirt-log-collector has been changed adding ipmitool plugin to the list of the plugins executed by sosreport on the hosts.
+ - [BZ 870884](https://bugzilla.redhat.com/870884) <b>[RFE] [Hitachi 3.1 FEAT][TRACKER] Log Collector: Getting hardware information from RHEL host using IPMI</b><br>The ovirt-log-collector tool has been changed to add the ipmitool plugin to the list of plugins executed by sosreport on the hosts.
 The collected data now includes hardware details provided by ipmitool.
- - [BZ 1020790](https://bugzilla.redhat.com/1020790) <b>[RFE] - add options to rhevm-log-collector to limit size of collected logs</b><br>Feature: ovirt-log-collector is now able to limit the maximum size of logs collected.<br><br>Reason: In cases where logs need to be collected, the size of the logs may be extremely large in environments with large numbers of hosts or a large number of exceptions. ovirt-log-collector can now arbitrarily limit the size of logs collected, defaulting to the last day only.<br><br>Result: ovirt-log-collector can now limit the size of logs collected, with the intended result of capturing relevant logs only.
+ - [BZ 1020790](https://bugzilla.redhat.com/1020790) <b>[RFE] - add options to rhevm-log-collector to limit size of collected logs</b><br>The ovirt-log-collector can now limit the maximum size of logs collected in order to capture relevant logs only.
+The size of the logs may be extremely large in environments with large numbers of hosts or a large number of exceptions, so ovirt-log-collector can now arbitrarily limit the size of logs collected, defaulting to the last day only.
- - [BZ 1404509](https://bugzilla.redhat.com/1404509) <b>[RFE] Log collector should collect time diff for all hosts</b><br>When collecting sos reports from hosts, chrony and systemd sos plugins are now enabled collecting information about time synchronization.
-In addition, a new option --time-only has been added to ovirt-log-collector allowing to gather only information about time differences from the hosts without gathering full sos reports, saving a considerable amount of time for the operation.
+ - [BZ 1404509](https://bugzilla.redhat.com/1404509) <b>[RFE] Log collector should collect time diff for all hosts</b><br>When collecting SOS reports from hosts, chrony and systemd SOS plugins can now collect information about time synchronization.
+In addition, a new --time-only option has been added to ovirt-log-collector, allowing information about time differences to be gathered from the hosts without gathering full SOS reports, saving a considerable amount of time for the operation.
  - [BZ 1023455](https://bugzilla.redhat.com/1023455) <b>[CodeChange][RFE] log-collector should use the same code used by the engine for parsing configuration</b><br>

 #### oVirt Provider OVN